All Books

 Key Takeaways

-• Identify durable competitive advantages through a company's financials.
+• Identify competitive advantages using financial statements.

-• Calculate a company's intrinsic value to make informed investment decisions.
+• Calculate a company's true intrinsic value.

 Who Should Read